James J. Cotter Living Trust Sells 2,750 Shares of Reading International, Inc. (NASDAQ:RDI) Stock

-Reading International, Inc. (NASDAQ:RDI – Get Rating) insider James J. Cotter Living Trust sold 2,750 shares of the firm’s stock in a transaction on Tuesday, May 31st.
-The shares were sold at an average price of $3.74, for a total transaction of $10,285.00.
-Following the sale, the insider now owns 1,185,649 shares in the company, valued at approximately $4,434,327.26.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Reading International, Inc. (NASDAQ:RDI – Get Rating) insider James J. Cotter Living Trust sold 2,750 shares of the firm’s stock in a transaction dated Thursday, June 2nd.
+The shares were sold at an average price of $3.66, for a total value of $10,065.00.
+Following the completion of the transaction, the insider now directly owns 1,180,149 shares in the company, valued at $4,319,345.34.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 James J. Cotter Living Trust also recently made the following trade(s):

-Several research firms recently commented on RDI.
-StockNews.com began coverage on shares of Reading International in a report on Sunday.
-They set a “sell” rating on the stock.
-TheStreet lowered shares of Reading International from a “c-” rating to a “d” rating in a report on Wednesday, May 18th.
+A number of equities analysts recently commented on RDI shares.
+TheStreet downgraded Reading International from a “c-” rating to a “d” rating in a research note on Wednesday, May 18th.
+StockNews.com started coverage on Reading International in a research note on Sunday, May 29th.
+They issued a “sell” rating for the company.

-A number of institutional investors have recently made changes to their positions in the business.
-Barclays PLC boosted its stake in shares of Reading International by 240.7% during the 3rd quarter.
-Barclays PLC now owns 5,124 shares of the company’s stock valued at $26,000 after purchasing an additional 3,620 shares in the last quarter.
-Atria Wealth Solutions Inc. bought a new stake in shares of Reading International during the 1st quarter valued at about $54,000.
-Charles Schwab Investment Management Inc. bought a new stake in shares of Reading International during the 1st quarter valued at about $71,000.
-Millennium Management LLC boosted its stake in shares of Reading International by 76.2% during the 3rd quarter.
-Millennium Management LLC now owns 17,991 shares of the company’s stock valued at $91,000 after purchasing an additional 7,783 shares in the last quarter.
-Finally, Gabelli Funds LLC boosted its stake in shares of Reading International by 30.7% during the 3rd quarter.
-Gabelli Funds LLC now owns 41,600 shares of the company’s stock valued at $210,000 after purchasing an additional 9,770 shares in the last quarter.
-48.96% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the business.
+Barclays PLC boosted its position in shares of Reading International by 240.7% during the third quarter.
+Barclays PLC now owns 5,124 shares of the company’s stock worth $26,000 after buying an additional 3,620 shares during the period.
+Atria Wealth Solutions Inc. acquired a new position in shares of Reading International during the first quarter worth approximately $54,000.
+Charles Schwab Investment Management Inc. acquired a new position in shares of Reading International during the first quarter worth approximately $71,000.
+Millennium Management LLC boosted its position in shares of Reading International by 76.2% during the third quarter.
+Millennium Management LLC now owns 17,991 shares of the company’s stock worth $91,000 after buying an additional 7,783 shares during the period.
+Finally, Gabelli Funds LLC boosted its position in shares of Reading International by 30.7% during the third quarter.
+Gabelli Funds LLC now owns 41,600 shares of the company’s stock worth $210,000 after buying an additional 9,770 shares during the period.
+Institutional investors own 48.96% of the company’s stock.

 Reading International Company Profile (Get Rating)